vedph/pythia/docs/example-ac.md

 The profile is just a JSON file.
 You can write it with your favorite text/code editor (mine is VSCode).

 (1) **source**: in this sample, the source for documents is just the file system, assuming that we have downloaded a few documents in some folder.
-So we use a `source-collector.file`:
+So we use a `source-collector.file`, which lists all the files found in a specific folder, here without recursion:

 ```json
 "SourceCollector": {